ngrewe/gnustep-boxes/README.md

 #### GNUstep Back

-GNUstep Back implements the concrete rendering and event handling for GUI.
+GNUstep Back implements the concrete rendering and event handling for gnustep-gui.
 The git submodule references the github mirror of the GNUstep SVN repository.
 It is configured for a cairo/X11 backend.

-#### GORM
+#### Gorm

 Gorm is the interface builder for GNUstep.
+While you should be able to use nibs build by Apple's InterfaceBuilder on GNUstep, it's quite useful to have the ability to sanity check and tweak the GNUstep UIs using Gorm.
 The git submodule references the github mirror of the GNUstep SVN repository.

 ### Vagrantfile

 The project also includes a Vagrantfile that runs the provisioning playbook on an existing box (using `vagrant provision`).
-This provides the following advantages over building a new box using packers and is hence useful to quickly test changes:
+This provides the following advantages over building a new box using packer and is hence useful to quickly test changes:

 * OS image download and installation can be skipped.